 ICAEW guide intended to help you understand how Brexit might impact on trade between the UK and the EU and the rest of the world.
 Our guide is aimed at ICAEW members in exporting or importing businesses or advisors to those businesses.

 Once the transition period ends on 31 December 2020, businesses will need to complete customs declarations for goods crossing the UK border (except goods moving between Northern Ireland and Ireland).
-Funding to help with training for completing the customs declarations has been made available by HMRC.
+Funding to help with completing the customs declarations has been made available by HMRC.

 Premium Content: This is exclusive item - please log in or subscribe to view this item.